MickeVr/Racing-Car-Katas/plsql/README.md

 exec ut.run();
 ```

-To run only the tests of a single exercise, use the suite for the exercise
+To run only the tests of a single exercise, use the suite for the exercise, e.g.

 ```shell script
 exec ut.run(':TelemetrySystem');